asmateus/chatbot/README.md

 - [ ] Test what should be tested
 - [ ] Provide error handling for bots

+## Design specifications
+The financial chatbot, given the requirements, is composed of two independent packages.
+They can, and should, be executed independently as different processes.
+The packages are:

+    chatbot/
+    query/

+`chatbot` holds the webserver in charge of user interaction, it exposes the user to its stored data.
+Given the nature of the project (a chat), a real time connection based on web sockets was selected, using **Django** + **Django Channels**.

+`query` is a package in charge of spawning background workers that listen to the RabbitMQ server, retreive data from external APIs and post them back to the server.
+Bots are implemented using **pika**, a lightweight manager for RabbitMQ, and **requests** for API information retrieval.

+Currently the project is simple enough for a SQLite database.
+Secret stuff like the `DJANGO_SECRET_KEY` should be placed in a separated file at `/opt/chatbot/configs.json` or at `<project-root>/chatbot/config/`, prefer the first.
+To test the project easily, the `setup` script will place a dummy configuration file at the second location if none is found.

 ## Installation
 Make sure you install the following: